 Want to take your food manufacturing business to the next level, and bring your products overseas?
 The vibrant food manufacturing industry in Singapore has these programmes and resources to keep your business competitive and thriving.

-Use the resources under the FoodInnovate initiative led by Enterprise Singapore to develop and adopt technology in your food manufacturing business.
+Use the resources under the FoodInnovate initiative to develop and adopt technology in your food manufacturing business.

 You can work with multinational corporations, local small and medium-sized enterprises, food science experts, and industry associations to develop and commercialise new products.
 You can also access shared facilities to test new ideas and get support to venture into emerging areas such as food-tech and agri-tech.